 Introducing Silhouette Studio for Beginners

-Silhouette Studio is the software for Silhouette America’s brand of electronic cutting machines, the Cameo and the Portrait.
-It is comparable to Cricut’s Design Space.
-But the software itself does much, much more.
+Silhouette Studio is the software for Silhouette America’s brand of electronic cutting machines, the Silhouette Cameo and the Silhouette Portrait.

 And unlike pro design programs like Adobe Illustrator, Silhouette Studio was created for crafters.

 There are also other design software programs like Affinity Designer, and Adobe Illustrator that are similar to Silhouette Studio.
-But Illustrator is a subscription and neither was created expressly for makers.
+But Illustrator is a subscription, and neither was created expressly for crafters + makers.

 What’s the Difference Between the Different Versions of Silhouette Studio?